Selenium Best Practices for Efficient & Reliable Tests

 Repetitive code is a maintenance nightmare.
 Create reusable code components for common actions and functionalities.
 This practice streamlines your codebase and makes updates much easier.
 A single change in one component applies everywhere it's used, boosting efficiency and consistency.

-Avoid Hardcoding Data in Your Tests
+Avoid Hardcoding Test Data

 Hardcoding data directly into your test scripts makes them rigid and difficult to maintain.
 Store your test data externally, whether in separate files, databases, or configuration files.
 This separation allows you to easily modify test data without touching the test scripts themselves, increasing flexibility.